Kevin Newman Player Props: Reds vs. Braves

 - The Braves pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.15).
+- The Braves have a 3.73 team ERA that ranks seventh across all MLB pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (six total, 0.7 per game).
+- Braves pitchers combine to allow nine home runs (0.8 per game), the eighth-fewest in the league.

-- The Braves will look to Elder (1-0) in his second start this season.
+- Wright gets the call to start for the Braves, his first this season.

-- His last appearance was on Wednesday against the St. Louis Cardinals, when the right-hander threw six scoreless innings while allowing two hits.
+- When he last appeared on Wednesday, Oct.
+12, the 27-year-old right-hander started the game and went six scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.